lucasmreis/blogSource/src/posts/learning-reason-part-1.md

 ## Setting Up

-Let's start by installing Reason's CLI `bsb` and create a new project (as described [in the official website](https://reasonml.github.io/)):
+Let's start by installing ReasonML's CLI `bsb` and create a new project (as described [in the official website](https://reasonml.github.io/)):

 # CHECK THIS COMMANDS MAYBE IT'S BETTER https://reasonml.github.io/guide/editor-tools/global-installation